Pandemic accelerates power shift in fashion, advertising

 While artists and creatives are making do with remote work, some, like “Riverdale” star Cole Sprouse, have tried to avoid the Zoom and FaceTime workaround entirely.

-"I think in the beginning when it was novel it looked really interesting, but I think it's become oversaturated," said Sprouse.
-"But I think whatever way people manage to do a shoot and stay safe is intriguing."
+“I think in the beginning when it was novel it looked really interesting, but I think it’s become oversaturated,” Sprouse said.
+“But I think whatever way people manage to do a shoot and stay safe is intriguing.”

 It’s difficult to know what the lasting impact will be to these industries.
 Jones and Thomas predict smaller crews at photography and videography shoots moving forward.
 Guérin foresees occasional remote shoots even in a post-pandemic world.